 Certified Translation in Dubai

-In United Arab Emirates, there are three types/ degrees of translation services in UAE that we provide: normal translation, legal translation, and certified translation also known as notarized translation.
+In United Arab Emirates, there are three types/degrees of translation services that we provide: normal translation, legal translation, and certified translation also known as notarized translation.
 The required type of translation depends on the nature of your document and its use.
 We will clarify the differences between the three types here:

 Each translation project is translated and proofread by our native translators

 Our large network of translators help us provide fastest translation in Dubai

 We keep pace with emerging techniques in translation industry

 By fixing the seal of Alsun Translation on the translated text in its capacity as a translation company duly registered in Dubai under UAE federal laws, we declare that the translation is identical to the source document without any deletion or addition.

 This type of translation is used with official documents that are submitted to public authorities or government departments, especially for transactions involving foreign parties like court cases, immigration procedures, company setup and visa issue …etc. The documents must be translated by a legal translator duly certified or approved by UAE Ministry of Justice after making a declaration in writing and on oath (sworn) before Ministry judge to respect the regulations and ethics of translation industry.
 Once the documents is translated, signed and sealed by the legal translator, it is considered an official document in the target language recognized by all state entities, and without such seal of legal translator, translation is not recognized by any entity.